Samsung chief Lee arrested in corruption investigation

 Both Park and Choi have denied wrongdoing.

-Prosecutors accused Samsung of paying bribes totaling 43 billion won (US$37.74 million) to organizations linked to Choi to secure the government's backing for a merger of two Samsung units.
+Prosecutors accused Samsung of paying bribes totalling 43 billion won (US$37.74 million) to organizations linked to Choi to secure the government's backing for a merger of two Samsung units.

 That funding includes Samsung's sponsorship of the equestrian career of Choi's daughter, who is in detention in Denmark, having been on a South Korean wanted list.